10 Best Canon Lenses in 2023 (EF Mount DSLR)

 Whilst this lens can be used on an EF-S mount Canon, the focal range will be longer (narrower).
 For APS-C (cropped) cameras, I’d recommend the lens coming up next in this list – it’s super wide and cheap too.

-So in summary, if you’re an automobile, architecture, landscape or any other genre of photographer who needs the widest of sensible wide-angles, the Canon EF 16-35mm f/4L IS USM is the best value for money lens for you.
+So in summary, if you’re an automobile, architecture, landscape or any other genre of photographer who needs the widest of sensible wide-angles, the Canon EF 16-35mm f/4L IS USM is a great value-for-money option for you.

 Don’t get sidetracked by the exotic f/2.8 lenses in this focal range – most photographers don’t need them.